 Here is an example that I have experienced multiple times throughout my career.
 A client asks for 20 items to be completed for a project.
 Someone will ask the client, what is your highest priority?
 The client states that everything must be done before using the product.
 It’s all a high priority.

-I have seen where a product that could have gotten customer feedback in a month or less, took over a year to ship only to get feedback that things didn’t work as expected and the value wasn’t much because certain features didn’t work as expected.
+I have seen where a product that could have gotten customer feedback in a month or less, took over a year to ship.
+The result of this delay was feedback that things didn’t work as expected and the value wasn’t much because certain features didn’t work as expected.
 That feedback can be a good thing.
 The only problem is that one could’ve started getting it in a month or less as opposed to over a year.
 How does one do this?

 Here are some things to try: